codio-content/ThinkPython2_QA/README.md

 ## Licensing
 Think Python 2e is a Free Book.
-It is available under the Creative Commons Attribution-NonCommercial 3.0 Unported License, which means that you are free to copy, distribute, and modify it, as long as you attribute the work and don’t use it for commercial purposes.
+It is available under the Creative Commons Attribution-NonCommercial 3.0 Unported License.

-This title is licensed from O'Reilly fro commerical purposes.